I looked at the mom/client sitting next to me at truancy court and gave her hand a squeeze.

 She looked up and gave me a slight smile, our only communication since we did not speak the same language.
 I leaned over to the caseworker on her other side, who translated for us.

 Just then, the judge’s voice got louder.
-“I don’t care what you need to do, you have to get those kids to school.”
+“I don’t care what you need to do; you have to get those kids to school.”

-Do they have/need IEPs and just hate school because it’s too hard for them?
+Do they have/need IEPs and hate school because it’s too hard for them?
 Or just a couple of bratty teenagers?

 We made our case and got a 60-day continuance to turn things around.
-But we got the same reprimand as the previous parent: Next time their will be fines.
+But we got the same reprimand as the previous parent: Next time, there will be fines.

-I got that family back on track with an IEP instead of a 504, and no more bus suspensions.
+I got that family back on track with an IEP instead of a 504 and no more bus suspensions.

 So with all that in mind, here are some basics on truancy and what you can do to stay positive and not be fined or in jail.

 The truancy definition is: the action of staying away from school without good reason; absenteeism.

 Don’t get worked up about that “without good reason” part.
 We’ll get to that.

 Truancy and truancy laws have been around forever.
 But, it wasn’t until No Child Left Behind in 2001 that schools were required to keep data on truancy and make reports.
 I personally have gone to truancy court with several clients as moral support (I am not an attorney!) or as an interpreter.